mwarger/fruit-market-testing/README.md

 # Fruit Market

-The Fruit Market app shows a simple use of apps as well as component tests.
+The Fruit Market app shows a simple use of unit tests as well as component tests.

+## Running the App

+To install the dependencies, run `npm install`

+To run the app, run `npm run dev`

+To run the test, run `npm test`

+## Testing

 - Unit Tests
   - `tests` folder